HOW TO SEW LEATHER BY HAND?

 We recommend using a plastic or polymer hammer to avoid damaging your tools.

 4- Cut a linen thread: generally equivalent to 4 or 5 times the length of the sewing line.
-If you have to do a long seam, take an armful = length with your arms outstretched so as not to have to handle meters of thread.
+If you have to do a long seam, take an armful = length with outstretched arms so as not to have to handle meters of thread.
+An armful corresponds to the "maximum amplitude" of your movements (depending on your build).

-Waxing the thread with beeswax: pass it 3 times and wipe it dry.
-It is important to wax the thread before sewing to stick the thread fibers together, protect it and prevent it from knotting.
+Wax the thread with beeswax: pass it through 3 times and wipe it dry.
+It is important to wax the thread before sewing to bond the thread fibers together, protect it, and prevent it from knotting.

 Thread a needle through each end of the thread: